 This homeschooling mom and wife thing is hard.
 I mean really stinkin' hard.
-Tantrums, bad attitudes, and needy people can make for a frustrating and exhausting day (...sometimes I am the one guilty of these).
+Selfishness, bad attitudes, and constant needs can make for a frustrating and exhausting day (...sometimes I am the one guilty of these).
 But should I just give in and quit?

 If you are like me, God has called you to this life of being a wife and a homeschooling mom and it is a blessed responsibility.